 Since 2014, we’ve hosted dozens of events, forums, summits, and symposiums with thousands of attendees spanning a wide range of occupations and affiliations.
-Our events allow people to become empowered with a more nuanced and research backed understanding of our food system with clear actionable next steps to stay tapped into the good food movement.
+Our events give our community a space to tap into a movement based on a research supported understanding of our food system.

 Connecting campus to the larger food movement